 Description of Plans

-Gratuity is funded through investments with an insurance service provider.
+Gratuity is funded through investments with an insurance service provider and the Company administered trust.
 Pension (Management Pension and Officer's Pension) is managed through a Company administered trust and in some instances invested with an insurance service provider.
-Provident Funds in respect of certain employees is managed through the Company administered trust.
-Post-Retirement Medical Benefits are managed through the Company administered trust and through insurance policy.
+Provident Funds for certain employees are managed through the Company administered trust.
+Post-retirement medical benefits are managed through the Company administered trust and through insurance policy

 Governance